SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex4/readme.md

 > **Further reading**: [Determinations](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/6edb0438d3e14d18b3c403c406fbe209.html)

 ### Excursus: Entity Manipulation Language (EML)
 > The Entity Manipulation Language (EML) is an extension of the ABAP language which offers an API-based access to RAP business objects.
 EML is used to implement the transactional behavior of RAP BOs and also access existing RAP BOs from outside the RAP context.
-> The EML reference documentation of is provided in the ABAP Keyword Documentation.
+> The EML reference documentation is provided in the ABAP Keyword Documentation.
 You can use the classic **F1 Help** to get detailed information on each statement by pressing **F1** in the ABAP editors.
 >
 > **Further reading**: [ABAP for RAP Business Objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_rap_bos.htm)